fphammerle/ansible-role-influxdb-v2-organization/README.md

-# Ansible Role: InfluxDB v2 User
+# Ansible Role: InfluxDB v2 Task

 Ansible's `influxdb_*` modules do not support InfluxDB v2 as they are based on https://github.com/influxdata/influxdb-python: